MicrosoftDocs/biztalk-docs/biztalk/technical-guides/optimizing-filegroups-for-the-databases1.md

  Additionally, files and filegroups enable data placement, because tables can be created in specific filegroups.
 This improves performance, because all file I/O for a given table can be directed at a specific disk.
 For example, a heavily used table can be placed on a file in a filegroup, located on one disk, and the other less heavily accessed tables in the database can be located on different files in another filegroup, located on a second disk.

- File IO bottlenecks are discussed in considerable detail in the topic “Identifying Bottlenecks in the Database Tier” in the [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] documentation at [http://go.microsoft.com/fwlink/?LinkId=147626](http://go.microsoft.com/fwlink/?LinkId=147626).
+ File IO bottlenecks are discussed in considerable detail in the topic “Identifying Bottlenecks in the Database Tier” in the BizTalk Server documentation at [http://go.microsoft.com/fwlink/?LinkId=147626](http://go.microsoft.com/fwlink/?LinkId=147626).
 The most common indicator that File I/O (Disk I/O) is a bottleneck is the value of the “Physical Disk:Average Disk Queue Length” counter.
 When the value of the “Physical Disk:Average Disk Queue Length” counter is greater than about 3 for any given disk on any of the SQL Servers, then file I/O is likely a bottleneck.

  If applying file or filegroup optimization doesn't resolve a file I/O bottleneck problem, then it may be necessary to increase the throughput of the disk subsystem by adding additional physical or SAN drives.